hashicorp/packer/website/source/docs/builders/ucloud-uhost.html.md

 -   `region` - (string) This is the UCloud region.
 It must be provided, but it can also be sourced from the `UCLOUD_REGION` environment variables.

 -   `availability_zone` - (string) This is the UCloud availability zone where UHost instance is located. such as: `cn-bj2-02`.
-You may refer to [list of c zone](https://docs.ucloud.cn/api/summary/regionlist)
+You may refer to [list of availability_zone](https://docs.ucloud.cn/api/summary/regionlist)

 -   `instance_type` - (string) The type of UHost instance.
 You may refer to [list of instance type](https://docs.ucloud.cn/compute/terraform/specification/instance)